pinax-network/supported-networks/README.md

-# The Graph supported networks
+# The Graph networks registry

 This repository contains a registry of networks in The Graph ecosystem.

 ## Adding a chain

-- add a network JSON in `registry` TODO: add detailed fields descriptions and best practices
+- add a network JSON in the `registry` directory.
+TODO: add detailed fields descriptions and best practices
 - [optional] validate with `bun validate` (see below for setup steps)
 - [optional] format with `bun format`
 - increment patch version in `package.json`